ralphgonz/spotify-pl-convert/README.md

    python plconvert.py SPOTIFY-USER-NAME INPUT-PL-NAME OUTPUT-PL-NAME
    ```

-1. In Spotify app, Select All of the destination playlist contents and drag to Liked Songs
+1. Optional: In Spotify app, Select All of the destination playlist contents and drag to Liked Songs